What to Expect from Volkswagen’s Trinity EV [Update]

 VW ID.2 & VW Trinity (VW ID.4 sedan) teaser

-The VW ID.2 (working title) and the Project Trinity will challenge traditional EV market segments at either end.
+The VW ID.2 and the Project Trinity will challenge traditional EV market segments at either end.
 Image: Roland Tameling/Instagram

 The subscription model will be extensive.
 Imagine paying extra for Spotify Premium; in the same manner, future VW cars will have features that can be activated on-demand — either for trial or even a complete purchase.
 This could range from buying a technical upgrade to upping the charging capacity to, say, 300 kW or higher.
 According to the Autocar report, 5G OTA updates will be standard in the ID.4 Sedan.